 This briefing paper explains the history and operation of selective licensing schemes for private rented properties since local authorities in England and Wales acquired the power to introduce them in April 2006.
 The Government is currently conducting an independent review of selective licensing with a report due in spring 2019.Jump to full report >>

 Sections 79, 80 and 81 of the Housing Act 2004 provided for the introduction of a scheme of selective licensing of private landlords in a local housing authority’s area.
 The provisions came into force in April 2006 and apply in England and Wales.

 Selective licensing is intended to address the impact of poor quality private landlords and anti-social tenants.
 It was primarily developed with the need to tackle problems in areas of low housing demand in mind – although the Act also allows for selective licensing in some other circumstances.

 In an area subject to selective licensing, all private landlords must obtain a licence and, if they fail to do so, or fail to achieve acceptable management standards, the authority can take enforcement action.
-The London Borough of Newham introduced a selective licensing scheme covering all private rented properties in the borough in January 2013 and a number of authorities followed suit.
+The London Borough of Newham introduced a selective licensing scheme covering all private rented properties in the borough in January 2013 and a number of authorities followed suit before changes introduced in April 2015.
 Increased interest in licensing appears to be directly linked to the growth of the private rented sector - it is now the second largest tenure in England.

 Commons Briefing papers SN04634